awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 **Cause:** Docker uses a link layer device called a bridge network that enables containers connected to the same bridge network to communicate\.
 AWS Cloud9 creates containers that use a default bridge for container communication\.
 The default bridge typically uses the `172.17.0.0/16` subnet for container networking\.

 If the VPC subnet for your environment's instance uses the same address range that's already used by Docker, an IP address conflict can occur\.
-So when AWS Cloud9 tries to connect its instance, that connection is routed by the gateway route table to the Docker bridge instead of the EC2 instance\.
+So when AWS Cloud9 tries to connect to its instance, that connection is routed by the gateway route table to the Docker bridge instead of the EC2 instance\.
 This prevents AWS Cloud9 from connecting to the EC2 instance that backs the development environment\.

 **Recommended solution: ** To resolve an IP address conflict caused by Amazon VPC and Docker using the same IPv4 CIDR address block, configure a new VPC for the instance backing your EC2 environment\.
 For this new VPC, configure a CIDR block that's different from `172.17.0.0/16`\. \(You cannot change the IP address range of an existing VPC or subnet\.\)